zenstruck/foundry/docs/index.rst

 Before the first test using the ``ResetDatabase`` trait, it drops (if exists) and creates the test database.
 Then, by default, before each test, it resets the schema using ``doctrine:schema:drop``/``doctrine:schema:create``.

-Alternatively, you can have it run your migrations instead by setting the env variable ``FOUNDRY_RESET_MODE=migrate`` (in your ``.env.test``).
+Alternatively, you can have it run your migrations instead by modifying the ``reset_mode`` option in configuration file.
 When using this *mode*, before each test, the database is dropped/created and your migrations run (via ``doctrine:migrations:migrate``).
 This mode can really make your test suite slow (especially if you have a lot of migrations).
 It is highly recommended to use `DamaDoctrineTestBundle`_ to improve the speed.
 When this bundle is enabled, the database is dropped/created and migrated only once for the suite.

 .. tip::